 - a.
 Permitted land uses for the Downtown Links Subdistrict (DLS) are listed in Section 5.12.11.C. - b.
 Permitted land uses for property where the underlying zoning is R-1 are limited to the land uses allowed in the R-1 zone. - c.
-Automotive Service and Repair uses are prohibited.
+Automotive Service and Repair uses and Personal Storage uses are prohibited.